ibm-cloud-docs/account/iam-service-roles.md

 | `is.flow-log-collector.flow-log-collector.create` | As an administrator or an editor, you can create a flow log collector | Administrator, Editor |
 | `is.flow-log-collector.flow-log-collector.delete` | As an administrator or an editor, you can delete a flow log collector | Administrator, Editor |
 | `is.flow-log-collector.flow-log-collector.list` | List Flow Log Collectors | Administrator, Editor, Operator, Viewer |
-{: caption="Service actions - IBM Cloud Flow Logs for VPC" caption-side="top"}
+{: caption="Table 85.
+Service actions - IBM Cloud Flow Logs for VPC" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="is.flow-log-collector"}
 {: class="simple-tab-table"}